atherosai/graphql-gateway-apollo-express/README.md

 * [How to query your schema with GraphQL fragments](https://atheros.ai/blog/how-to-query-your-schema-with-graphql-fragments)
 * [GraphQL List - How to use arrays in GraphQL schema](https://atheros.ai/blog/graphql-list-how-to-use-arrays-in-graphql-schema)

+## Notes

+* secrets folder should be encrypted using some vault solutions like Google KMS
+* https/www redirects should be performed in reverse proxy
+* this starter kit has minimal setup and is continously evolving